Dr Suzanne Hocknell

-I am now back up north working as Research Associate at Newcastle University on an ESRC funded project 'Corporate food retailers, meat supply chains and the responsibilities of tackling antimicrobial resistance' with Dr Alex Hughes (PI), Dr Emma Roe, Prof. Neil Wrigley, Prof. Michelle Lowe and Prof. Bill Keevil (Co-Is).
+I am now back up north working as Research Associate at Newcastle University on an ESRC funded project 'Corporate food retailers, meat supply chains and the responsibilities of tackling antimicrobial resistance' with Prof. Alex Hughes (PI), Dr Emma Roe, Prof. Neil Wrigley, Prof. Michelle Lowe and Prof. Bill Keevil (Co-Is).

 My principal interests lie in developing innovative and ethnographic methodological approaches which ground wider theoretical debates in situated relationships and performances.
 In particular my research seeks to rehearse practices of understanding, solidarity and care within and between more-than human communities.